jpsca/jinjax/docs/content/guide/slots.md

 Named slots are a quick way to have multiple content slots, but are a bit messy beyond some simple cases.

 Composability offers a more flexible and idiomatic approach when multiple content slots are needed.
 The idea is to have separated components for each content slot, and then compose them together.

-This pattern allows allows for more reusable components.
 Let's explore this concept using the same example as above.

 Consider a `Modal` component that requires three distinct sections: a header, a body, and a footer.
 Instead of using named slots, we can create separate components for each section and composing them within a `Modal` component wrapper.